mikkohei13/Loxpyt/readme.md

 # Todo

+- Cap spectrograms at 16 kHz or so
 - Size of spectrograms?
 All should be exactly the same. grayscale?
 - Backup mongodb, when? docker-compose down?
 - CHECK Refactor split and spect: var names, files in subdirs, parametrize path structure?